technofocus-pte/secprodfndtndepth/Labs/Lab 06/Lab 6 - Validating Endpoint Onboarding - Conducting a PowerShell Detection Test with Microsoft Defender for Endpoint.md

 'C:test-WDATP-testinvoice.exe');Start-Process
 'C:test-WDATP-testinvoice.exe'`

-11. The Command Prompt window closes automatically.
+3. The Command Prompt window closes automatically.
 Wait for 5-10 minutes.
 If successful, a new alert appears in the portal for the onboarded device.

 ![A screenshot of a computer Description automatically generated](./media/image10.png)

-12. Go back to **Microsoft Defender** portal and refresh the page.
+4. Go back to **Microsoft Defender** portal and refresh the page.
     Navigate and click on **Incidents & alerts**, then click on **Alerts**.
 You’ll see the Alerts related to the execution of **Suspicious PowerShell Command**.

 ![](./media/image11.png)

+**Note**: In case, you did not see the Alert, then wait for 5-10 minutes and refresh the page.

-## Task 2: Verify Microsoft Defender for Endpoint onboarding of a Windows Server 2019 server device using a PowerShell detection test
+### Task 2: Verify Microsoft Defender for Endpoint onboarding of a Windows Server 2019 server device using a PowerShell detection test

- 1. In the Azure portal search bar, type virtual machine, then navigate and click on **Virtual machines** under **Services**.
+ 1. In the Azure portal search bar, type `virtual machine`, then navigate and click on **Virtual machines** under **Services**.

  ![A screenshot of a computer Description automatically